ChristopherRWilliams/Oliktok_Point_KAZR_spectra/README.md

 - /raw_netCDF 	- directory containing multiple days of raw spectra in netCDF format (downloaded from ARM archive)
 - /temp	- directory to store daily raw spectra.
 Spectra deleted from this directory after processing day of spectra.

 Data files from ARM Archive.
-This routine processes GE copol spectra from the data stream:
+These routines process KAZR spectra from the general, co-pol mode with the following filename structure:
 - olikazrspeccmaskgecopolM1.a0.YYYYMMDD.HHMMSS.nc

 Place multiple days of raw spectra files in the directory:
 - /raw_netCDF 	- directory containing multiple days of raw spectra in netCDF format (downloaded from ARM archive)

 # Main Processing Routine